viking-sudo-rm/jekyll-lambda/writing.md

 author_footer: false
 ---

-Here are some assorted things I've written that you may find interesting.
+Here are some things I've written that you may find interesting.

 * [Variable force modality of "motan" in Beowulf](https://ling.auf.net/lingbuzz/003541), 2017.
 * [Sense abstraction: unifying intensionality, predicate abstraction, and alternative semantics](https://ling.auf.net/lingbuzz/003487), 2017.